TitanAllStars/TitanAllStars.github.io/README.md

 ## War Party Order Of Business
 If you have been selected as a Guild Champion and thus critical to the day's battle, you are requested to:
-1. As soon as you log in, announce your arrival in Guild Chat.
-Let us know your real-world constraints on your availability.
+1. As soon as you log in, announce your arrival in Guild Chat like this...
+"WAR: Reviewing my assigned target now."
+(Note, also let us know any real-world constraints on your period of play.)

 2. Review your assigned targets on the Battle Map.
 Note that these assignments were just the initial plans.  **WAR IS VOLATILE!!** Plans may change since: <br>
 a. your opponent powered up since the task assignment <br>